 Behind The Mask: Rise of Leslie Vernon (2006)

 The horror takes a backseat to the comedy in Behind The Mask (BTM).
 This movie is heavily geared toward horror movie fanatics that are begrudgingly familiar with all the tired tropes & cliches that have plagued the genre.
-However, if you are a fan of shows like The Office, Arrested Development or Modern Family per say, you’ll enjoy the comedic mockumentary style of the first 75% of the film.
+However, if you are a fan of shows like The Office, Arrested Development or Modern Family per say, you’ll enjoy the comedic mockumentary style of the first 75% of the film (checkout my full review of the film here).
 Overall, BTM is a true horror gem with a standout lead in Nathan Baesel.
 This movie is not to be missed.
 Go see it.
 Now.

 Return of the Living Dead (1985)